Early Germanic culture: Religion

 Prior to the Middle Ages, Germanic peoples followed what is now referred to as Germanic paganism: "a system of interlocking and closely interrelated religious worldviews and practices rather than as one indivisible religion" and as such consisted of "individual worshippers, family traditions and regional cults within a broadly consistent framework".

 Germanic religion was polytheistic in nature, with some underlying similarities to other European and Indo-European religions.
 Despite the unique practices of some tribes, there was a degree of cultural uniformity among the Germanic peoples concerning religion.

 From its earliest descriptions by Roman authors in antiquity to the Icelandic accounts written in the Middle Ages, Germanic religion appears to have changed considerably.

-Origins

-Germanic religion appears to have emerged as a synthesis of the religion of the Indo-European speakers who arrived with the Corded Ware culture and the indigenous populations among whom they settled.
-It is often suggested that the conflict between the Æsir and Vanir, the two groups in the Norse branch of the Germanic pantheon, represents a remembrance of this synthesis.

 Deities

 Many of the deities found in Germanic paganism appeared under similar names across the Germanic peoples, most notably the god known to the Germans as Wodan or Wōden, to the Anglo-Saxons as Woden, and to the Norse as Óðinn, as well as the god Thor – known to the Germans as Donar, to the Anglo-Saxons as Þunor and to the Norse as Þórr.

 Tacitus writes that the Germanic peoples primarily worshipped "Mercury", but also "Hercules" and "Mars".
 These have generally been identified with Odin, Thor and Týr, the gods of wisdom, thunder and war respectively.
-Týr appears to at one point have been the chief deity in the Germanic pantheon, but he was eventually displaced by Odin.